okreng/risk_learning/README.md

 ## Git:
-Commit often
+- Commit often
-Work only on branches, do not push to protected branches Branch if editing classes in-use
+- Work only on branches, do not push to protected branches
+- Branch if editing classes in-use
-Merge only after testing
+- Merge only after testing
-DO NOT DELETE ANY FILES - move to archives if code/data is no longer in use .gitignore if adding large files (extended screen captures, etc) UNANTICIPATED CONFLICTS - Retain local repository and post on Issues tab in github
+- DO NOT DELETE ANY FILES - move to archives if code/data is no longer in use
+- .gitignore if adding large files (extended screen captures, etc)
+- UNANTICIPATED CONFLICTS - Retain local repository and post on Issues tab in github

 ## Environment:
 DO NOT DEVELOP IN OTHER ENVIRONMENTS

-Required:
+### Required:
-Python 3.5
+- Python 3.5
-Tensorflow 2.0
+-Tensorflow 2.0
-Keras 2.0
+- Keras 2.0

-Recommended:
+### Recommended:
-Cuda 9.0, CuDNN 7.0
+- Cuda 9.0, CuDNN 7.0

 # Python standards: